12 Apr Student Right to Know of Athletic Graduation Rates: 2023 Definitive Guide

 - The “General Information” section contains links provided by your institution.
 If you do not see the “Athletic Graduation Rates” heading and link, your institution may not be in compliance with the federal regulation.

 - If the “Athletic Graduation Rates” link is listed, follow it to confirm that it takes you to the current SRTK Athletic Graduation Rates Report for your institution.
 You should also check that your Report contains the necessary data (as shown in the sample report).
-Menlo’s link on College Navigator directs you to the website shown below.
 If your institution’s link does not lead to the SRTK Athletic Graduation Rate Report or the necessary data aren’t included, your institution may not be in compliance.

 Uh oh. . .
 What Do We Do If We’re Not in Compliance?

-If your institution has missed the deadline for 2021, it’s important to get into compliance quickly.
+If your institution misses the deadline for 2023, it’s important to get into compliance quickly.
 Here is a sample of what the report should look like.
 A quick Google will show you that the presentation of the data can vary a little.
 But most follow a very similar format.
 The easiest way to comply with the posting requirement is to share the information via a link or text on your website.

 Visit our Student Right-to-Know Athletic Graduation Rate page to find out more about the annual reporting services we offer: